"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 While there are many online image optimization tools today, I advise you to take up an image optimization WordPress plugin for such a task.

 It makes the task easier, your job as a blogger more efficient and above all, gives you a completely hands-free image optimization process.

 In this post, I will show you how to optimize WordPress images for faster loading without quality loss in the process.
 This will be done by making use of an automatic WordPress image optimization plugin that handles all the heavy lifting.

-So you can focus more on other important tasks such as content creation and marketing.
+So you can focus more on other important tasks such as content creation, site security, and marketing.

 Why WordPress Image Optimization Plugin?

 With an image optimization WordPress plugin, you don’t have to tweak anything around.
 It’s a matter of upload your images and forget everything else.

 It saves you time and images are auto-optimized upon upload to your WordPress blog.
 Plus, they’re optimized-ready whenever you need the images in your post.